BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 #### Basic Filtering ####

-The following optional filter parameters can be submitted to most of the BMDE Data entrypoints.
-All must be encoded as JSON Arrays (vectors), as shown in the example column.
+The following optional fields are submitted as attributes of the `filter` parameter, when calling the `list_collections` or `list_species` entrypoints.

 | Parameter Name | Type | Explanation | Example |
 | -------------- | ---- | ----------- | ------- |